SchulzLab/TFAnalysis/README.md

 ##Step by step guide
 In the following sections, the usage of our pipeline is described step by step.
+Please add a **/** after foldernames in the command line arguments.
 ###Data preprocessing

 ####Processing TF ChIP-seq label tsv data